NavyaLingampalli/LSRE-NavyaLingampalli/Seminars/Seminarnotes.md

 There are many tools to perform GAP analysis such as McKinsey 7S Framework, SWOT analysis, Nadler-Tushman model etc. The selection of a particular tool by a company depends on specific goals and objectives of that company.

+References:
+[1] J. Moratalla, V. de Castro, M. L. Sanz, and E. Marcos, “A gap-analysis-based framework for evolution and modernization: modernization of domain management at Red.es,” in 2012 Annual SRII Global Conference (SRII), 24-27 July 2012, 2012, pp. 343–52.